 Applicants will be notified by phone about the status of their application within two weeks after they have been interviewed.
 Interviews will be held on a rolling basis, and scholarships will be awarded until the grant has been fully expended.

-Upon approval for a scholarship, applicants will receive a check from the Department of Human Services, made out to USCIS.
+Upon approval for a scholarship, applicants will receive a check from the Department of Human Services, made out to the Department of Homeland Security.
 Scholarship recipients will be asked to pick up their scholarship check in person at the Arlington Mill Community Outreach Program, where they will sign confirming receipt of their check.
-Applicants will be responsible for providing another check or money order for the remaining portion of the filing fee and mailing both checks to USCIS along with their naturalization application.
+Applicants will be responsible for mailing the check to USCIS along with their naturalization application.

 The Community Outreach Program will stay in contact with scholarship recipients throughout the naturalization process, encouraging them to attend citizenship classes and connecting them with other resources as appropriate.
 Scholarship recipients will be asked to follow up after their naturalization interview to confirm whether they passed.
 Community Outreach Program staff will update the recipient’s electronic record to include the outcome of the interview.